Blog

 Collecting data is just the beginning.
 The true power of a benchmark assessment lies in how the data is used:

-• Group students for targeted instruction
+• Group students for targeted instruction: Use predictive data to improve instruction by creating flexible "Tier 2" groups.

 Make Benchmarks Predictive and Instructional